lich1710/jenkins-docker/README.md

 docker-compose up -d
 ```

-#### You can skip all the below process by using my Jenkins home folder and Grafana from below sources:
+#### a.
+You can skip some steps b and c by using my Jenkins home folder and Grafana from below sources:

 Download my /var/jenkins_home folder: https://1drv.ms/u/s!AmQg3nnClm2t70KYQdhR-4OK8z8r